catherinesyeh/cs262-chat-replication/docs/notebooks/junemoretz.md

 I finished a lot of the replication work yesterday.
 The remaining steps still to be finished:

-- Processing introduction responses
+- Processing introduction responses (done!)
-- Relay sending
+- Relay sending (done!)
 - Testing
+  - Introduction
+  - Successful relay
+  - Failed relay
 - Sending network state to clients